Skip to main content

 What is the caretaker/homeowner role when a guest changes a reservation?

-Automatic approvals – no homeowner or caretaker involvement needed
+Automatic approvals – no action needed

 Here are some examples of when change requests for Airbnb reservations are automatically accepted or require your review: